San Saba County, Texas

 - 2000s - Efforts were made to revive the county's economy, focusing on tourism and agriculture.

-This timeline provides a condensed summary of the historical journey of San Saba County, Texas.
+This timeline provides a concise overview of the key events in the history of San Saba County, Texas.